Kozjak, Trebnje

 Kozjak ([ˈkoːzjak], sometimes Kozjek, Kosiek) is a former village in eastern Slovenia in the Municipality of Trebnje.
-It is now part of the village of Dolenje Selce.
-It is part of the traditional region of Lower Carniola and is now included in the Southeast Slovenia Statistical Region.
+Since 1955 it has been part of the village of Dolenje Selce.
+It is located in the traditional region of Lower Carniola and is now included in the Southeast Slovenia Statistical Region.

 Geography

 Kozjak is located southwest of the village center of Dolenje Selce.
 It is connected by road to Gorenje Kamenje pri Dobrniču.
 Kozjek Hill (elevation: 456 m) rises northwest of the settlement.